 If you want large fruits come fall, the trick is to thin the early fruits now – trim them about three to six inches apart for small fruits, like apricots and plums, and about six to eight inches apart for larger fruit like peaches and pear.

 This can be difficult to do.
-(I have to do it when my husband is not looking or he will have a cow) But there are real, tangible benefits… larger and tastier fruits for one thing but more importantly long term, you do not take the risk of branches breaking because of too much fruit.
+(I have to do it when Mr. FH is not looking or he will have a cow) But there are real, tangible benefits… larger and tastier fruits for one thing but more importantly long term, you do not take the risk of branches breaking because of too much fruit.

 Even though the biggest job of pruning is done earlier in the year, when plants are dormant this “maintenance pruning” is necessary on the garden calendar in May.
 Remember to dispose of diseased limbs properly, no need to give anything a foot up.

 Remove tree wraps for summer growth.